microsoft/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.md

 ![primitive clipping](../Documentation/Images/MRTKStandardShader/MRTK_PrimitiveClipping.gif)

-[**ClippingPlane.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.ClippingPlane), [**ClippingSphere.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.ClippingSphere), and [**ClippingBox.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.ClippingBox) can be used to easily control clipping primitive properties.
+[`ClippingPlane.cs`](xref:Microsoft.MixedReality.Toolkit.Utilities.ClippingPlane), [**ClippingSphere.cs`](xref:Microsoft.MixedReality.Toolkit.Utilities.ClippingSphere), and [**ClippingBox.cs`](xref:Microsoft.MixedReality.Toolkit.Utilities.ClippingBox) can be used to easily control clipping primitive properties.

 ![primitive clipping gizmos](../Documentation/Images/MRTKStandardShader/MRTK_PrimitiveClippingGizmos.gif)

 ### Mesh Outlines

 Many mesh outline techniques are done using a [post processing](https://docs.unity3d.com/Manual/PostProcessingOverview.html) technique.
-Post processing provides great quality outlines, but can be prohibitively expensive on mobile Mixed Reality devices.
+Post processing provides great quality outlines, but can be prohibitively expensive on many Mixed Reality devices.
 You can find a scene that demonstrates usage of mesh outlines in the  **OutlineExamples** scene under: [MixedRealityToolkit.Examples/Demos/StandardShader/Scenes/](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/StandardShader/Scenes)

 <img src="../Documentation/Images/MRTKStandardShader/MRTK_MeshOutline.jpg" width="900">

-[**MeshOutline.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshOutline) and [**MeshOutlineHierarchy.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshOutlineHierarchy) can be used render an outline around a mesh renderer.
+[`MeshOutline.cs`](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshOutline) and [`MeshOutlineHierarchy.cs`](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshOutlineHierarchy) can be used render an outline around a mesh renderer.
 Enabling this component introduces an additional render pass of the object being outlined, but is designed to run performantly on mobile Mixed Reality devices and does not utilize any post processes.
-Limitations of this effect include it not working well on objects which are non-uniformly scaled and depth sorting issues on overlapping objects.
+Limitations of this effect include it not working well on objects which are not watertight (or required to be two sided) and depth sorting issues can occur on overlapping objects.

 The outline behaviors are designed to be used in conjunction with the MRTK/Standard shader.
 Outline materials are usually a solid unlit color, but can be configured to achieve a wide array of effects.
 The default configuration of a outline material is as follows: